 Course: ITC Level 3 Award in Outdoor First Aid (RQF), 16 hours.

-This qualification is designed to meet the needs of those working away from immediate assistance (more than 30 minutes) in the remote and rural regions of the UK.
-This Outdoor First Aid qualification is externally regulated and meets the standards to appear on the national qualifications frameworks of England and Wales.
+It is designed to meet the needs of those working away from immediate assistance (more than 30 minutes) in the remote and rural regions of the UK.
 This course is recognised throughout the UK and is the course of choice for experienced practitioners who use the outdoors.
 Training takes place both indoors and outdoors.

 It is suitable for workers in rural and remote settings and will maintain the license to practice for those with Outdoor National Governing Body Instructor awards.